braze-inc/braze-docs/_docs/_user_guide/sage_ai/predictive_suite/predictive_events/creating_an_event_prediction.md

 When completed, the page will switch to the analytics view automatically, and you will receive an email informing you that the prediction and results are ready.
 In the event of an error, the page will return to the editing mode with an explanation of what went wrong.

 The prediction will be automatically rebuilt ("retrained") every **two weeks** to keep it updated on the most recent data available.
-Note that this is a separate process from when users' Likelihood Scores, the output of the prediction, are produced.
+Note that this is a separate process from when users' likelihood scores, the output of the prediction, are produced.
 The latter is determined by the update frequency you chose in Step 4.

 ## Archived predictions